andreafalzetti/andreafalzetti.github.io/_posts/2016-03-22-how-to-create-a-simple-slack-bot-in-nodejs.markdown

 }
 ```

-As you have maybe noticed, in my package.json I don't have a dependency for **node-caldav**, the package in charge of retreiving & parsing the iCalendar feed.
+As you have maybe noticed, in my package.json I don't have a dependency for **node-caldav**, the package in charge of retrieving & parsing the iCalendar feed.
 This is because I'm using an improved forked version that you can find [here](https://github.com/andreafalzetti/node-caldav).

 The main reason of why I did this is because it wasn't parsing correctly the iCalendar feed that I was working with so if you are experiencing any parsing issue have a look at it.